 Winter dates

-Prior to each winter the Roads and Grounds Manager will determine the various dates and time periods relevant to the Plan and will arrange for the appropriate control arrangements to be in place during these times, based on the guidelines below.
+Prior to each winter the Roads Manager will determine the various dates and time periods relevant to the Plan and will arrange for the appropriate control arrangements to be in place during these times, based on the guidelines below.

 The following is given in general terms but actual dates depend on how the weeks and dates of the months relate to each year.